bit-smart-io/jvm-uk-2023/slides.md

 1. Mutate `i_pay` method to handle a currency.
 If we had 10's or 100's occurrences of `When I pay ..` this would be risky and time-consuming.
 If we add "Visa" payment method, we are starting to add complexity to an existing method.
 2. Create a new method doesn't start with `I pay`.
 It could be `With currency I pay 25 "Dollars"`.
-Not idea as this isn't really what wanted.
+Not ideal as this isn't really what wanted.
 It looses discoverability.
 How would we add "Visa" payment method?
 3. Use multiple steps `I pay` and `with currency`.
 This is the most maintainable solution.
 For discoverability, you'd need a consistent naming convention.
 With a large codebase, good luck with discoverability, as they are loosely